Dunottar is a co-educational independent day school for ages 11 to 18.

 Pupils join Dunottar from a large number of schools, both independent prep schools and local state schools.
 There is no one feeder school and pupils are welcomed from a wide range of backgrounds and junior schools.
 Dunottar has excellent links with local schools and is always keen to extend and deepen these connections.

 School begins with registration at 8.30am, followed by assembly.
-We have eight lessons during the day and lessons end at 4.00pm.
+We have six lessons during the day (each lesson is 55 minutes long) and lessons end at 4.00pm.
 Lunch is served in the hall and pupils can choose to take part in clubs and activities at lunchtimes and after school.

 At Dunottar we believe it is important to achieve a healthy balance between school work and family life.
 Homework has an important role to play in consolidating and reinforcing learning but we do not set excessive homework.
 In Year 7 pupils can expect to receive three 20 minute pieces of homework per night, while in Year 9 they should expect four to five 25 minute pieces.